 Yes.
-As long as you're developing personas correctly, understand buying behavior and follow the format for attracting, converting and nurturing leads you're going to be able to produce results.
+As long as you're targeting your audience correctly, understand buying behavior and follow the format for attracting, converting and nurturing leads you're going to be able to produce results.

 What if we don't have anything to say in a blog?

 We bet you do, you just don't know it yet.
 Take some time to understand your marketing and sales goals, then brainstorm some ideas on what you could do for blogs and downloadable/premium content that is used to turn visitors into leads.

 If you're not clear on what you'd blog about to gain more visibility in search results, start here-- five ways to create original inbound content.